SCT 02.14.26 Palo Alto

 by: Yoyo Zhou

-introduces moves: box the gnat, pull by direction, promenade
+introduces moves: pull by direction, promenade

 formation: improper